Current + Upcoming :

 FREE!
 LIVE!
 INCREDIBLE!
 Cupid’s Hangover Ball / 8pm

-at The Circus Room: 729 King St E / Kitchener, ONFeaturing: The Great Orbax
+at The Circus Room: 729 King St E / Kitchener, ON

 Literary Readings by: Margaret Christakos, Jon Paul Fiorentino, and Mark Laliberte